Life In Kuwait

 It is a small, independent Arab state.
 The official language is Arabic, but English is widely spoken and political links with the UK are good.
 Kuwait was a British Protectorate until the early 1960s and so there is a large British community in the country.

 Kuwait City is the capital city, and administrative centre of Kuwait.
 It is the only substantial town, and the vast majority of the population live in or around it.
-The school and accommodation are around 15 minute drive from Kuwait City, and around 10 minute drive from the coast- it’s also quite a comfortable walk (if you don’t mind the heat!)
+As such a small country, the school campuses and accommodation blocks are no more than a 10-15 minute drive from the nearest impressive malls, and both less than a 10 minute drive from the coast- it’s also quite a comfortable walk (if you don’t mind the heat!)

-Kuwait is a one of the six countries of the Gulf Co-operation Council or GCC states.
+Kuwait is one of the six countries of the Gulf Co-operation Council or GCC states.
 It therefore has close ties and links to Saudi Arabia, Bahrain and Qatar although it probably has more in common with Saudi Arabia in terms of culture and development.
-Doha, Dubai and Abu Dhabi are less than an hour away by plane, and you can drive to the Saudi or Iraqi border in around 1 hour from the location of the school.
+Doha, Dubai and Abu Dhabi are less than an hour away by plane, and you can drive to the Saudi or Iraqi border in around 1 hour from the city.